-During June, 2004, we issued a \$3.0 million convertible note and warrants to Laurus Master Fund, Ltd. The note has a three year term, with monthly payments of interest only commencing July 1, 2004, and monthly principal payments commencing December 1, 2004.
-Based on current interest rates, our monthly cash payments of principal and interest beginning December 1, 2004 would be approximately \$90,909.09.
+In 2004, we issued a \$3.0 million convertible note and warrants to Laurus Master Fund, Ltd. The note has a three year term.
+Our monthly cash payments of principal and interest are approximately \$104,000.
 Our actual required cash payments on the note will vary depending on interest rates and whether amounts under the note are converted into our common stock.